marcosgb-01/FCEWebsite.github.io/README.md

 - - - /docs/public/topic.html
 - - docs/index.html

-Downloadable files (Academic program.pdf, Curriculum.vitae.pdf, IoT.pptx and Teching guide.pdf are all inside the /dcos directory).
+Downloadable files (Academic program.pdf, Curriculum.vitae.pdf, IoT.pptx and Teaching guide.pdf are all inside the /docs directory).

 #### CSS style
-Every html document (webpage) uses the same CSS file (main.css), which is referenced externally in every webpage.
+Every html document (web page) uses the same CSS file (main.css), which is referenced externally in every web page.

 #### References
-Images, links, files or the main.css file are referenced in html documents using relative paths, which is a more common and comformtable way of referencing other files working from the current directory.
+Images, links, files or the main.css file are referenced in html documents using relative paths, which is a more common and comfortable way of referencing other files working from the current directory.

 #### Imports
 The following external imports were made to enhance the project:

-- Booutstrap's CSS and JS carrousel (in topic.html)
+- Bootstrap's CSS and JS carousel (in topic.html)
 - Google's Montserrat font family (in every document)

 ---